Docker Hub Alternatives

 Trade-offs

-• Cloud Pro at $98/mo more than Docker Hub Team for small teams
+• Cloud Pro is more expensive than Docker Hub Team for small teams

 • Heavier setup than Docker Hub or GHCR